-Separately, in response to the COVID-19 pandemic, in March 2020, the FDA announced its intention to postpone most inspections of foreign manufacturing facilities, and on March 18, 2020, the FDA temporarily postponed routine surveillance inspections of domestic manufacturing facilities.
-Subsequently, in July 2020, the FDA resumed certain on-site inspections of domestic manufacturing facilities subject to a risk-based prioritization system.
-The FDA utilized this riskbased assessment system to assist in determining when and where it was safest to conduct prioritized domestic inspections.
-Additionally, on April 15, 2021, the FDA issued a guidance document in which the FDA described its plans to conduct voluntary remote interactive evaluations of certain drug manufacturing facilities and clinical research sites, among other facilities.
-According to the guidance, the FDA may request such remote interactive evaluations where the FDA determines that remote evaluation would be appropriate based on mission needs and travel limitations.
-In May 2021, the FDA outlined a detailed plan to move toward a more consistent state of inspectional operations, and in July 2021, the FDA resumed standard inspectional operations of domestic facilities and was continuing to maintain this level of operation as of September 2021.
-More recently, the FDA has continued to monitor and implement changes to its inspectional activities to ensure the safety of its employees and those of the firms it regulates as it adapts to the evolving COVID-19 pandemic.
+Separately, in response to the COVID-19 pandemic, the FDA postponed most inspections of domestic and foreign manufacturing facilities at various points.
+Even though the FDA has since resumed standard inspection operations of domestic facilities where feasible, the FDA has continued to monitor and implement changes to its inspectional activities to ensure the safety of its employees and those of the firms it regulates as it adapts to the evolving COVID-19 pandemic, and any resurgence of the virus or emergence of new variants may lead to further inspectional delays.
 Regulatory authorities outside the United States have adopted similar restrictions or other policy measures in response to the COVID-19 pandemic.
 If a prolonged government shutdown occurs, or if global health concerns continue to prevent the FDA or other regulatory authorities from conducting their regular inspections, reviews, or other regulatory activities, it could significantly impact the ability of the FDA or other regulatory authorities to timely review and process our regulatory submissions, which could have a material adverse effect on our business.

-Even if we receive regulatory approval we still may not be able to successfully commercialize mupadolimab, CPI-818 and ciforadenant or any other product candidate, and the revenue that we generate from sales, if any, could be limited.
+Even if we receive regulatory approval we still may not be able to successfully commercialize CPI-818, ciforadenant and mupadolimab or any other product candidate, and the revenue that we generate from sales, if any, could be limited.

-Even if mupadolimab, CPI-818 and ciforadenant or any of our other product candidates receive regulatory approval, they may not gain market acceptance among physicians, patients, healthcare payors or the medical community.
+Even if CPI-818, ciforadenant and mupadolimab or any of our other product candidates receive regulatory approval, they may not gain market acceptance among physicians, patients, healthcare payors or the medical community.
 The degree of market acceptance of our product candidates will depend on a number of factors, including:

-- demonstration of clinical efficacy and safety compared to other more-established products; - the indications for which our product candidates are approved;

-- the limitation of our targeted patient population and other limitations or warnings contained in any FDAapproved labeling; - acceptance of a new formulation by healthcare providers and their patients; - our ability to obtain and maintain sufficient third-party coverage and reimbursement from government healthcare programs, including Medicare and Medicaid, private health insurers and other third-party payors; - the willingness of patients to pay out-of-pocket in the absence of third-party coverage and reimbursement; - the prevalence and severity of any adverse effects; - pricing and cost-effectiveness; - the timing of market introduction of our product candidates as well as competitive drugs; - the effectiveness of our or any of our existing or potential future collaborators' sales and marketing strategies; and - unfavorable publicity relating to the product candidate.
+- demonstration of clinical efficacy and safety compared to other more-established products; - the indications for which our product candidates are approved; - the limitation of our targeted patient population and other limitations or warnings contained in any FDAapproved labeling; - acceptance of a new formulation by healthcare providers and their patients; - our ability to obtain and maintain sufficient third-party coverage and reimbursement from government healthcare programs, including Medicare and Medicaid, private health insurers and other third-party payors; - the willingness of patients to pay out-of-pocket in the absence of third-party coverage and reimbursement; - the prevalence and severity of any adverse effects; - pricing and cost-effectiveness; - the timing of market introduction of our product candidates as well as competitive drugs; - the effectiveness of our or any of our existing or potential future collaborators' sales and marketing strategies; and - unfavorable publicity relating to the product candidate.

 If any product candidate is approved but does not achieve an adequate level of acceptance by physicians, hospitals, healthcare payors or patients, we may not generate sufficient revenue from that product candidate and may not become or remain profitable.
-Our efforts to educate the medical community and third-party payors regarding the benefits of mupadolimab, CPI-818 and ciforadenant or any of our other product candidates may require significant resources and may never be successful.
+Our efforts to educate the medical community and third-party payors regarding the benefits of CPI-818, ciforadenant and mupadolimab or any of our other product candidates may require significant resources and may never be successful.